 Protecting people against witchcraft

 Parts of the tree became a useful talisman against evil.
 Many people kept equal-armed crosses made from rowan twigs and red thread in their pockets.
 In Cumberland, branches were prepared for use by carrying them around the Beltane fires.
+Welsh communities planted rowan trees in churchyards to protect against demons.

 In Scotland, men who’d been christened could touch witches with a rowan sprig.
 It would mark her as one to be carried off by the Devil.
 Carrying a sprig in your pocket also protected against rheumatism.